 Thank goodness for working tables.
 Painting can get so messy at times!

 Step #8: Apply the glue to the back of the flowers and place one on each corner.
-Place painters tape on the flowers to make sure they stay in place while drying just as with the moulding pieces.
+Place painters tape on the flowers to make sure they stay in place while drying just as with the molding pieces.

 Once the glue is dry, remove and you’re ready to write on your chalkboard!
 No more lost ideas and forgetting food you run out of or any idea that pops in your head while your cooking!